3DCdsc/Cloud_2021/Preventing_Poverty.md

 # How to prevent GCE from making you poor

 Google Compute Engine is _less_ likely to make you poor compared to the more "autoscaling on-demand" services such as Cloud Functions and App Engine.
-[Why?](#gae-and-cloud-functions)

 Since the auto scaling capability is quite less compared to Compute Engine, it is harder to get a surprisingly larger bill than expected, conversely you will never see a bill smaller than expected.

 A few things you can do to help reduce costs: